Milford Daniel family of Pennington Point and

 Macomb in McDonough County, IL

-Milford Daniels, wife Eliza/Dica and grandson Joseph Daniel Sr. (early 1900s)
+Milford Daniel, wife Eliza/Dica and grandson Joseph Daniel Sr. (early 1900s)

-Milford Daniels was born on 18 March 1834 in Montgomery County, Kentucky, and died on 23 August 1920 in Macomb, McDonough County, Illinois.
+Milford Daniel was born on 18 March 1834 in Montgomery County, Kentucky, and died on 23 August 1920 in Macomb, McDonough County, Illinois.
 His father's name is given as Hiram Daniel on his death certificate , and his mother's name as Minerva Wright.
 Various records show that Minerva was born about 1812 in Virginia or Kentucky and died on 21 January 1884 in McDonough County, IL.
 Her obituary gives her birthplace as Montgomery County, KY.
 Minerva's race is given as black in census records and Milford's race is listed as mulatto.
-This suggests that Milford’s father was at least part white.
+This suggests that Milford’s father was white.
+This family eventually added an "s" to their name.

 Minerva Wright's tombstone, Oakwood Cemetery, Macomb, IL